deadlyvipers/dojo_rules/introduction.md

 Hello from DeveloperDave.
 Loving the course!
+Fave path definately iOS